milanaryal/milanaryal.github.io/_posts/2020-04-25-how-to-align-svg-icons-to-text.md

 SVG icons are amazingly awesome but they simply don't align with our text.
 We just need some simple CSS code to markup our SVG icons.

-This post is inspired by *Elliot Dahl*, [article on *Medium*](https://medium.com/p/d44b3d7b26b4){: rel="nofollow" }.
+This post is inspired by _Elliot Dahl_, [article on _Medium_](https://medium.com/p/d44b3d7b26b4){:rel="nofollow"}.
 He has described everything about the SVG icons to fit with text.
 Here, I have even simplify our code to markup with just fewer simple tags.

 Here's a simple CSS code for our SVG icons: